Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

     msfconsole

-Please allow a minuite or two for Metasploit to load.
+Please allow a minute or two for Metasploit to load.

 ![alt text](<ScreenShots/MSFConsole 1.png>)